 In the end, however, it turned out that I was crazy for employing one.

-The first realtor I took on signed me up to a 90-day contract and then sat on it, doing little marketing and zero open houses.
+The first realtor I hired had a 90-day contract.
+He then sat on it, doing little marketing and zero open houses.

 When I asked him what he was doing marketing-wise to push my home, he showed me some fliers he had printed up at the local copy store.
 Other than that, all he could say was he was very busy and that he had my house entered in the Multiple Listing Service (MLS).
 Obviously he was juggling a lot of clients, and my low-priced starter home was probably not worth enough to justify more of his attention.

 Needless to say, I fired him when our contract expired and found another realtor.

 Unfortunately for me, the second real estate agent was no better — although her fliers looked a bit more professional.